jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 - Create a `./src/assets/img/` directory and drop a few optimized images in there.
 - Create a `./src/assets/fonts/` directory and drop a few font files in there.
-- Create a `./src/assets/js/` directory and drop a JavaScript file in there.
+- Create a `./src/assets/js/` directory and drop a JavaScript file (or two) in there.
 - Create a `./src/assets/css/` directory and drop a CSS file in there.

 Let's modify our `eleventy.config.js` file as follows: